BackSpaceTech/lightning-eam/README.md

 #### Software Development

-The amount of code behind Lightning is huge and any help from experienced developers will be encouraged.
+The amount of code behind Lightning is significant and any help from experienced developers will be encouraged.
 Contact us at info@backspace.technology if you would like to help with pull requests.

 #### Testing and Bug Reporting